 Be the change you want to see.

-This has been the answer to my prayers over the years for a relevant devotional book for young people.
+This has been the answer to my prayer over the years for a relevant devotional book for young people.

 As a teacher of the young adult class of our Sunday School for many years, it was a regular practice to instill in the young people the importance of the habit of a daily time with the Lord and His Word.
 And when they left, I always longed to have a relevant devotional book to hand to these young people.
 Such a book was hard to find.